CL4UD3PT/4GEEKS-Landing-Page-With-JS/README.md

 HTML5 and CSS and Javascript.

-##
+## Aditional tasks
-Both form inputs capture user email and send it through AJAX formsubmit.io.
+Both forms input capture user email and send it through AJAX and formsubmit.io.